etimmons24/group-7-project-1/README.md

 ## Project Overview & Goal

-This project aims to analyze the career trajectories of two viral artists,  Tyla Laura Seethal and Paul Russell, by examining their streaming and social media activities from 2022 to 2024.
+This project aims to analyze the career trajectories of three artists: Tyla Laura Seethal, Paul Russell, and Lisa Loeb, by examining their streaming and social media activities from 2022 to 2024.
 Utilizing data provided by Chartmetric, we aim to uncover patterns and correlations that highlight the impact of these activities on their overall music career success.
-Both artists experienced significant boosts in their careers due to viral hits and have since released additional hits.
+Tyla and Paul experienced significant boosts in their careers due to viral hits and have since released additional hits, while Lisa Loeb, having sustained a long career since her pre-social media era hit, provides a contrast in adapting to the evolving digital landscape.
 Our goal is to determine whether these artists are on the path to long-term success or if they risk being "one-hit wonders."

 ## Detailed Project Description